Subtle Signs of Pride in your Co-workers, Spouse, Family, Church Staff and Everybody Else Around You

 - Employees won't submit to employers.
 They like to spell BOSS backwards.
 Double S-O-B

-Self Reliant - Don’t want or think they need guidance, help or wisdom from God or man
+Self Reliant - Don’t want or think they need guidance, help or wisdom from God or man.
+“When they were fed, they became satisfied; when they were satisfied, they became proud; as a result, they forgot me!”Hosea 13:6

-- Fear or worry a lot because they are depending on their own abilities
+- Fear or worry a lot because they depend on their own abilities

 - Hate to rely on others